fiTTrail/fiTTrail/README.md

 fiTTrail is the crucial component in a health promotion strategy.

+## Implementation

 Read about [the intended user journey](https://github.com/fiTTrail/assets/blob/master/fiTTrail%20Journey.md).
-This JavaScript implementation in progress is based on [React Redux Universal Hot Example](https://github.com/erikras/react-redux-universal-hot-example).
+[Initial implementation is on Salesforce](http://nhshd16-developer-edition.eu6.force.com/RegisterPatient) and this JavaScript implementation in progress is based on [React Redux Universal Hot Example](https://github.com/erikras/react-redux-universal-hot-example).